remarkjs/remark-validate-links/readme.md

 in a Git repo.

 > ⚠️ **Important**: The API in Node.js checks links to headings and files but
-> doesn't check whether headings in other files exist.
+> does not check whether headings in other files exist.
 > The API in browsers only checks links to headings in the same file.
 > The CLI can check everything.